GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

 ---
 title: Sensors for the web
+subhead: |
-subhead: Use the Generic Sensor API to enable advanced features of your app
+  Use the Generic Sensor API to get access to on-device sensors like accelerometers, gyroscopes, and magentometers.
 authors:
   - alexshalamov
   - pozdnyakov
   - thomassteiner
 description: |
-  Sensors are used in many platform-specific applications to enable advanced features.
+  Sensors are used in many applications to enable advanced features like games that take the orientation or the acceleration of the device they run on into account.
+The Generic Sensor API provides a generic interface for accessing such sensor data on the web.
-  Wouldn't it be nice to bridge the gap between platform-specific apps and the web?
-  You can do it with Generic Sensor API, which is enabled by default as of Chrome 67.
 date: 2017-09-18
 updated: 2021-02-05
 tags: